januswel/yangpao/README.md

 synopsis
 --------

-- raises version numbers in your project files in keeping with a setting file
+- bumps version numbers in your project files in keeping with a setting file
     - major version
     - minor version
     - patch version